How to pack glasses to move

 Packing the glassware for a move is impossible without the use of proper packaging materials.
 The main idea, of course, is to make sure that your kitchen glassware, including glassware and crystal glassware, will be sufficiently padded with wrapping paper and bubbles, and adequately protected. any harmful external factors.

 What to use to pack glasses?
 Before switching to packing glasses for a move, here are the packaging supplies you will need to fix in advance so that you do not have to interrupt the packaging process unnecessarily.

 Bubble wrap.
 Bubble wrap will usually serve as a second layer of protection for your glassware, so it is strongly recommended to get some rolls.
-Do not worry if you buy more bubble wrap than you need to protect your cookware, as this famous plastic material will be in great demand throughout the packaging process.
+Do not worry if you buy more bubble wrap than you need to protect your glasses, as this famous plastic material will be in great demand throughout the packaging process.

-Packaging tape.
+Packing tape.
 Obtain a few rolls of good quality packing tape to reinforce the packing boxes, prevent unwrapping of the wrapped glasses during the move and seal the cardboard boxes as soon as they are filled with protected glassware.

 Markers.
 Prepare a single black marker or set of color markers to label the dish boxes once you have wrapped them.

 Before coming to the steps that describe how to pack the glasses when traveling, there is something you need to do even if you do not have the time to do it, that is sorting your pieces before packing.